 The company’s auditors attend three of the Board meetings to report on what has emerged during the audit.
-The Board meets the auditors once annually without the presence of senior management.
-The Board held 17 Board meetings during the financial year.
+The Board meets the auditors once annually without the presence of Group Management.
+The Board held 13 Board meetings during the financial year.
 The Board assesses its work annually.

 How the Board works

 The rules of procedure for the Board of Directors stipulate which items on the agenda are to be fixed and which may vary.
 Each Board meeting is normally to be devoted to a specific topic so that the Board can gain more in-depth knowledge and understanding of the various parts of the company’s operations.
 There are also presentations on these topics by employees of the company.

 The issues that the Board dealt with during the year included strategic direction, monitoring of the business plan, a review of risk management, significant business processes, development of current markets, expansion and sustainability targets.

 The work of the Board's committees is an important element of the Board’s work.
 The Board has prepared instructions for the committees’ work.
 The People Committee and Audit Committee discuss issues that fall within the